Migrating from Treatwell to self-hosted salon software: the complete guide

 What data can you extract from Treatwell?

 Before you can move, you need to know what you keep.
 Treatwell exports the following via CSV from your dashboard: customer records (name, email, phone, notes, tags), booking history for the past 12 months, service menu with prices, staff schedules, and inventory levels.
 What you cannot take: marketplace reviews belong to Treatwell and disappear from your profile on cancellation, payment history (individual transaction records are not exportable via UI - request via support for audit purposes), and marketplace-origin analytics (which campaigns drove which bookings).
 For booking history older than 12 months, submit a support ticket - turnaround is 3-5 business days.
 Plan this early so you have extended history before cancellation date.
-Note for EU GDPR: all exported customer data must be re-imported into a system with equivalent data-processing safeguards - if you move from Treatwell (US/UK servers with SCC) to a Netherlands-based alternative, your processor register becomes simpler, but document the export/import in your audit trail.
+Note for EU GDPR: all exported customer data must be re-imported into a system with equivalent data-processing safeguards.
+Treatwell is UK-based; moving to an EU-native, Netherlands-based alternative keeps your data in the EU, which can simplify your processor register - document the export/import in your audit trail either way.

 Exporting data from Treatwell: step by step